TimeTap23/kolekt/docs/setup/THREADS_API_SETUP.md

 ### **5.1 Authorize Your Account**

-1. In ThreadStorm, go to "Threads Integration"
+1. In Kolekt, go to "Threads Integration"
 2. Click "Connect Threads Account"
-3. Follow the OAuth flow to authorize ThreadStorm
+3. Follow the OAuth flow to authorize Kolekt
 4. Grant the required permissions

 ### **5.2 Verify Permissions**